 Apply online, in a branch, by phone or by post

-Decide if you want everyone to sign to make withdrawals or just one of you
+Decide if you want everyone to sign to make withdrawals or if these can be approved by any of the account holders

 Start using your account